DanielMD1989/requirement-analysis/README.md

 3. 🧩 Improves Communication and Stakeholder Alignment Requirement Analysis creates a shared language between stakeholders, developers, and project managers.
 This improves collaboration, reduces confusion, and ensures that the software meets actual user needs.

+🔍 Key Activities in Requirement Analysis
+Requirement Analysis involves several key activities that help ensure software is built to meet the right needs.
+Below are the five core activities involved:

+📥 Requirement Gathering

+Collects raw information from stakeholders, users, and clients.

+Uses techniques like interviews, surveys, observations, and questionnaires.

+🧠 Requirement Elicitation

+Refines gathered information to uncover real needs and expectations.

+Involves brainstorming, workshops, use cases, and prototyping to explore ideas further.

+📝 Requirement Documentation

+Converts elicited requirements into formal documents (e.g., SRS – Software Requirements Specification).

+Ensures clear, unambiguous, and testable requirements.

+📊 Requirement Analysis and Modeling

+Analyzes relationships, dependencies, feasibility, and consistency of requirements.

+Uses tools like flowcharts, data models, and UML diagrams for better understanding.

+✅ Requirement Validation

+Confirms that documented requirements accurately reflect stakeholder needs.

+Involves walkthroughs, reviews, and feedback sessions to gain approval and prevent errors.